freeletics/khonshu/whetstone/README.md

 `scope` is also used for Dagger scopes.
 The generated component is annotated with the `@ScopeTo` annotation that ships with the Whetstone runtime and uses the `scope` value as a parameter.
 To scope a class just add `@ScopeTo(ExampleScope::class)` to it.
-Any object using this scope will together with the component automatically survive configuration changes and will not be recreated together with the UI.
+Any object using this scope will automatically survive configuration changes and will not be recreated together with the UI.
+In fact any scoped object that is created in generated component will do so together with component itself.

-The `dependencies` interface for [component dependencies](https://dagger.dev/api/2.22/dagger/Component.html#component-dependencies) will be looked up internally using `Context.getSystemService(name)` using the fully qualified name of the given `parentScope` as key for the lookup.
-It is expected that the app will provide it through it's `Application` class or an `Activity`.
-It is recommended to add `@ContributesTo` the dependencies interface and that the `parentScope` value should be the same one that is used in that annotation.
+The `dependencies` interface for [component dependencies](https://dagger.dev/api/2.22/dagger/Component.html#component-dependencies) will be looked up internally with `Context.getSystemService(name)` using the fully qualified name of the given `parentScope` as key for the lookup.
+It is expected that the app will provide it through its `Application` class or an `Activity`.
+It is recommended to add `@ContributesTo` to the dependencies interface and that the `parentScope` value should be the same one that is used in that annotation.